Load the menuLoad the menu

 try {

-// if current system pref is light and current Gtheme is dark, need to swap the prefs
+// or if if current system pref is dark and current Gtheme is light, need to swap the prefs

 if ((window.matchMedia('(prefers-color-scheme: light)').matches && Gtheme === 'dark') ||